gabrieldwyer/baseball_elo_ratings/README.md

     - Monte Carlo method
     - mathematical calculation method
 - learn to discount Bye games
-- learn to distinguish between finals and regular season
+- learn to distinguish between finals and regular season - either number of games per round, dates, or scraping the results more carefully.
 - graphs, and pretty visualisations - D3.js?
 SVG?
 Not sure...
 - interactivity within the graphs
 - broader design goals including more sophisticated implementations of my personal website and portfolio